jmettraux/aac_magic/src/_forms_in.md

 ### Disk

-TODO
+Similar to a shield, but horizontal.

 ### Finger

 TODO should finger and hand forms be instant actions?

-### Disk

-Similar to a shield, but horizontal.
+On turn actions?

 ### Hand

 TODO should finger and hand forms be instant actions?
+On turn actions?

 ### Hut

-(weaving a hut requires 2 main actions)

-As an instant action, the weaver may move the hut by five feet.
-It costs 1 WP.
-The content, animate and inanimate is moved with the hut.

-As a main action, the weaver may prolong the hut lifetime by 1 minute.
-It costs 1 WP.

 As an instant action, the weaver may open or close the entrance to the hut.